lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 #### Custom Bytecode

-By passing the `bytecode` parameter you can specify the bytecode you want your contract to use.
+You can specify the bytecode you want your contract to use by providing the `byteCode` parameter.
 Unless `deployProxy` is set to `false`, LSPFactory will deploy a proxy contract which will defer to a base contract where your bytecode is deployed.

 For example, you could deploy a Universal Profile with a KeyManager which uses your custom bytecode as a base contract implementation: